Polymer/polymer/PRIMER.md

 myParent.mode = 5;
 ```

-Thus, in order to ensure side effects for any dependent properties only occur once for any number of changes to them during a turn, manually introducing asynchronicity is required.
+If the work of computing the property is expensive, or if the side-effects of the binding are expensive, then you may want to ensure side-effects only occur once for any number of changes to them during a turn by manually introducing asynchronicity.
 The `debounce` API on the Polymer Base prototype can be used to achieve this.
 The `debounce` API takes a signal name (String), callback, and optional wait time, and only calls the callback once for any number `debounce` calls with the same `signalName` started within the wait period.

 Example: